flyer1212/Microservice-trade-off/microservice-benfits-pains.md

 - increases operational challenges
 - troubleshooting is harder （distributed debugging, decrease the testability ,  joint debugging among different versions）
 - microservices generate more application data
-- creation of cross-functional teams ， Organization Culture and Coordination
+- creation of cross-functional teams ， Organization Culture and Coordination ( lack the guide on how to do it)
-- lack infrastructure automation
+- lack infrastructure automation （Inadequate Automation）
 - checking for upgrade consistency
-- identifying architectural improvements （Service Modularization and Refactoring）
+- identifying architectural improvements （Service Modularization and Refactoring, Missing of an Effective Decomposition Guide）
 - evaluating changing deployment trade-offs
-- resource Monitoring and Management
+- resource Monitoring and Management  （unsatisfying Monitoring and Logging）
 - failure recovery, and Self-Repair
 - chaotic Independence
+- complexity of API Management
+- excessive Technology Diversity
+- data Inconsistence （implementation are very complicated）